neuralware/neuralware.github.io/posts/langgraph-redis/index.md

 A key architectural advantage is Redis' ability to function as both a queue and a broadcast system simultaneously.
 When your LangGraph agent processes a request:

 - PostgreSQL persists the final state (the "what")
-- Redis orchestrates the execution path (the "how") through:
+- Redis orchestrates the execution path (the "how")
-    - Atomic task^[Atomic tasks means, they either complete fully or not at all] handoffs between components
-    - Non-blocking progress updates to clients
-    - Automatic retries for failed operations

 This explains why LangGraph requires both databases - while PostgreSQL provides durability, Redis delivers the coordination layer that makes stateful, long-running agent workflows possible.